Uniaxial Magnetic Anisotropy and Type-X/Y Current-Induced Magnetization Switching in Oblique-Angle-Deposited Ta/CoFeB/Pt and W/CoFeB/Pt Heterostructures: INTRODUCTION

-Only in type Y configuration, the spin current can deterministically switch the magnetization via direct torque minimization.
-In type X and type Z configurations, additional symmetry-breaking magnetic fields are required.
-These include applying external magnetic field, engineering tilted magnetic anisotropy\cite{Kong2019,You2015}, out-of-plane spin polarization\cite{Liu2023TaIrTe4} and domain wall pinning\cite{lee2018field}.
-More recently it has been reported that a second FM layer with IMA as the bottom layer can provide spin current with both in-plane and out-of-plane components\cite{Yang2024}, thereby enabling field-free switching.
+Field-free deterministic switching in type Z configuration has nonetheless been widely demonstrated using alternative approaches, including engineering tilted magnetic anisotropy\cite{Kong2019,You2015}, out-of-plane spin polarization\cite{Liu2023TaIrTe4}, domain wall pinning\cite{lee2018field}, unconventional SOT in two-dimensional van der Waals ferromagnets\cite{pandey2025}, SOT-induced exchange bias in antiferromagnet/ferromagnet heterostructures\cite{lin2025}, interlayer Dzyaloshinskii-Moriya interaction\cite{Li2023,Husain2024}, and geometric current bending in perpendicular SOT magnetic tunnel junctions\cite{kateel2023}.
+More recently it has been reported that a second FM layer with IMA as the bottom layer can provide spin current with both in-plane and out-of-plane components, thereby enabling field-free switching at sub-ns timescales\cite{Yang2024}.
 However, implementing these approaches in nanoscale devices while maintaining strong PMA remains challenging.

-Deterministic type X magnetization switching typically requires an out of plane external magnetic field to break the symmetry\cite{Liu2021}.
-More recently it has been shown that slight canting between the easy axis and the current channel can facilitate field-free switching in type X configuration\cite{Liu2021,Liu2022}.
+Deterministic field-free magnetization switching in the type-X configuration has been achieved by introducing a slight canting between the easy axis and the current channel, enabling inversion symmetry breaking \cite{Liu2021,Liu2022}.
 For FM layers with IMA, magnetization detection poses significant challenges and necessitates sophisticated measurement techniques.
 These include differential planar Hall effect (DPHE) measurements\cite{Mihajlovi2016,Xue2023}, tunneling magnetoresistance (TMR) measurements in three-terminal devices, and non-electrical probing methods such as magneto-optical Kerr effect (MOKE) imaging\cite{shi2019all,wang2019m}.
-While these established SOT characterization methods require complex experimental protocols (such as DPHE) or challenging fabrication requirements (for TMR devices), recent advances have introduced simpler alternatives: direct current (DC) unidirectional spin hall magnetoresistance (USMR)\cite{Liu2020} and planar Hall effect (PHE)\cite{Fan2013,Liu2022} techniques as viable readout mechanism for SOT characterization of the HM/FM bilayer system with uniaxial magnetic anisotropy (UMA).
+While these established SOT characterization methods require complex experimental protocols (such as DPHE) or challenging fabrication requirements (for TMR devices), recent advances have introduced simpler alternatives: direct current (DC) unidirectional spin Hall magnetoresistance (USMR)\cite{Liu2020} and planar Hall effect (PHE)\cite{Fan2013,Liu2022} techniques as viable readout mechanism for SOT characterization of the HM/FM bilayer system with uniaxial magnetic anisotropy (UMA).